-Thin hampers, like this Neatfreak design through Amazon, placed between your washer and dryer make use of wasted space.
+Thin hampers, like this Chrislley design through Amazon, placed between your washer and dryer make use of wasted space.
 Collapsible hampers only take up space when you are using them, and then they can be shoved out of the way.

 13. Other Storage

-You might be tempted to shove unpacked boxes to the back of the closet or under your bed until you feel like dealing with them.
+It’s tempting to shove unpacked boxes to the back of the closet or under your bed until you feel like dealing with them.
 Out of sight is out of mind, right?

-But did you know that cardboard boxes are like sugar to cockroaches and other pests?
+Did you know that cardboard boxes are like sugar to cockroaches and other pests?

 Moving your possessions out of boxes and into other storage containers will reduce your chances of pest infestation.

-But what kind of storage containers should you have?
+So what kind of storage containers should you have?